 One way to make organizing easier is to use phone apps.
 Several apps are designed specifically for people with ADHD and can be a lifesaver.

 ‘Evernote‘ can help you keep track of notes, ideas, and more.
 I’ve been using Evernote for a while, and what I love about it is you can scan documents and keep them organized.
 So, instead of having a bunch of paper clutter, you can make everything digital.

 ‘Forest‘ or ‘Flora‘ are great apps for staying focused.
 I recently tried Flora, and it did help me.
 The premise behind these apps is that you set a timer for how long you want to focus on something, and if you complete the timer, you grow a tree or plant for your forest.
 If you leave the app early, the plant dies.
 The goal is to grow your forest as much as possible by having focused time.
 You also have options to plant real trees through these apps.
 For my ADHD, I enjoy things that feel like ‘games’ but still help me accomplish what I need to.

-‘Structured‘ is another app that I’ve been trying out and have enjoyed.
-Structured will help you with your to-do lists and task for the day.
+‘Structured‘ is another app I’ve been trying out and enjoying.
+Structured will help you with your to-do lists and tasks for the day.
 You can also use it to block your time.
 You can set time blocks for anything you need to accomplish.
 Structured also offers the ability to color code, set reminders, set up recurring tasks, and more.
 They have a widget you can put on your phone’s home screen to show what you are currently working on or what you have coming up.